volcengine/APMInsight_iOS/README.md

 ### Usage
 1. The demo APP has integrated all capabilities of APMInsight.
 2. You can make errors and performance data in the demo APP.
-3. The data is shown on APMInsight.
-You should first request for access to the demo data.
-[Demo data](https://datarangers.com.cn/apminsight/crash/list?aid=194767&org_id=4210&time=%7B%22granularity%22%3A%22hour%22%2C%22duration%22%3A%22recently%22%2C%22range%22%3A1%7D&filters=%7B%22type%22%3A%22and%22%2C%22sub_conditions%22%3A%5B%7B%22dimension%22%3A%22os%22%2C%22op%22%3A%22in%22%2C%22values%22%3A%5B%22iOS%22%5D%7D%5D%7D)
-##### Request for access to demo data
-* Register an account for APMInsight.
-[Go to Register](https://datarangers.com.cn/product/apminsight)
-* Contact us to grant permission for you. *chujun.icy@bytedance.com*  *xuminghao.eric@bytedance.com*
-* You will receive an email when you get access.
+3. Reset the appID in AppDelegate.m and the performance data will be uploaded to your own console.

 ## Environment
 * iOS 9.0+